Mackay, Queensland: Media

-WIN previously produced a local WIN News bulletin for the area between April 2009 and May 2015.
+WIN Television (an affilliate of the Nine Network) previously produced a local WIN News bulletin for the area between April 2009 and May 2015.
 Southern Cross Nine aired a regional Queensland edition of Nine News from Brisbane, with local opt-outs for Mackay, from July 2017 to February 2019.

 The only daily local newspaper in the city is the Daily Mercury.
+It is owned by NewsCorp.
+It ceased print editions in June 2020 and became online-only publication.